Read Part 1 here.

 “Social distancing laa,” I reply.

 “Ahh… I’ll put in a word with God, don’t worry.
-I’m sure She’ll grant me this one favour,” Jesus says.
+I’m sure She’ll grant me this one favour,” Jesus said.

-He wrapped his arms around me and I settle into his embrace.
+He wrapped his arms around me and I settled into his embrace.
 All the tension from Covid-19 dissolved in an instant.
-I can smell my potato chips on his breath, but that’s okay.
-This is what I need.
-I need my Jesus.
+I could smell my potato chips on his breath, but that was okay.
+This was what I needed.
+I needed my Jesus.

 A tear escaped the corner of my eye.
 I sniffed.
-Within seconds, I’m bawling.
+Within seconds, I was bawling.

 “It’s okay, my child.
 It’s okay.”
-Jesus pats me gently.
+Jesus patted me gently.

-I cry on his shoulder for a long time.
-And then I curl up into a ball and cry some more, as he continued to rub my back.
+I cried on his shoulder for a long time.
+And then I curled up into a ball and cried some more, as he continued to rub my back.